MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 You might see this error on the *edge://compat/enterprise* page indicating that the site list download failed.
 Starting with Microsoft Edge version 87, when cookies are blocked for third party requests using the [BlockThirdPartyCookies](/deployedge/microsoft-edge-policies#blockthirdpartycookies) policy, HTTP authentication also isn't allowed.
 You can allow cookies for the specific domain hosting your Enterprise Mode Site List using the [CookiesAllowedForURLs](/deployedge/microsoft-edge-policies#cookiesallowedforurls) policy to ensure that site list downloads are successful.

+### Error message: “The connection for this site is not secure”

+This error may happen if you're trying to open a legacy website in IE mode and the site's configured to run in TLS 1.0 or TLS 1.1.
+These protocols are disabled by default in Microsoft Edge.
+For more information, see [Plan for change: TLS 1.0 and TLS 1.1 soon to be disabled by default](https://blogs.windows.com/msedgedev/2020/03/31/tls-1-0-tls-1-1-schedule-update-edge-ie11/)

+### Error message: “This form cannot be opened in a web browser.
+To open this form, use Microsoft InfoPath”

+Certain applications may require you to load the web page in IE mode.
+You can use the IE mode feature in  Microsoft Edge.

+You may also have to set the `compat-mode` attribute in Enterprise Mode Site List to **Default**.
+For more information, see [Enterprise Mode and the Enterprise Mode Site List](/internet-explorer/ie11-deploy-guide/what-is-enterprise-mode#enterprise-mode-and-the-enterprise-mode-site-list-1).

+> [!TIP]
+> Your users can easily view this site list and the compatibility mode by typing **about:compat** in Microsoft Edge.

 ## Frequently Asked Questions

 ### Will IE mode replace Internet Explorer 11?